gusztavvargadr/packer/README.md

 $ .\ci.ps1 restore virtualbox-ovf
 ```

 This will create the folder `build/w16s/virtualbox-ovf` in the root of your clone with all the files required to build the box.
-This setup is self-contained, so you can adjust the parameters manually in `template.json` and / or copy it to a different computer and simply invoke `packer build template.json`.
-Most of the time though, you just simply want to build it as it is, as the templates are already preconfigured.
+This setup is self-contained, so you can adjust the parameters manually in `template.json` and / or even copy it to a different machine and simply invoke `packer build template.json` there to build it.
+Most of the time though, you just simply want to build as it is, as the templates are already preconfigured.
 This can be done from the source directory as well:

 ```powershell
 $ .\ci.ps1 build virtualbox-ovf
 ```

 This will trigger the Packer build process, which usually requires only patience.
 Depending on the selected configuration, a few minutes or hours later, the build artifacts will be created, in this case in the `artifacts/w16s/virtualbox-ovf` in the root of your clone.
-Native images like this can now be directly imported into the respective virtualization platform.
+Native images like this can now be directly imported into the respective virtualization provider.

 [Source]: src